igraph/igraph/interfaces/python/doc/source/install.rst

-There is a Mac OS X installer for |igraph|'s Python interface on the `Python Package Index <http://pypi.python.org/pypi/python-igraph>`_ which works for Intel-based Macs running OS X Leopard.
-The default Python version in Leopard is Python 2.5, so the package is compiled for this specific version.
+There is a Mac OS X installer for |igraph|'s Python interface on the `Python Package Index <http://pypi.python.org/pypi/python-igraph>`_ which works for Intel-based Macs running OS X Lion.
+The default Python version in Leopard is Python 2.7, so the package is compiled for this specific version.
 PowerPC users should compile the package themselves (see `Compiling igraph from source`_).
 To test the installed package, launch your favourite Python IDE or the default